mendix/docs/content/apidocs-mxsdk/apidocs/property-types-pluggable-widgets.md

 ### 5.2 Image

-Image allows a user to configure a static image from an \[Image collection\](https://docs.mendix.com/refguide/image-collection).
+Image allows a user to configure a static image from an [Image collection](https://docs.mendix.com/refguide/image-collection).
 It is passed as `DynamicValue<ImageValue>` prop to a client component.

 ### 5.2.3 XML Attributes